George XII: Accession

 King George is stylized George XII, though Russian historian Nikolai Dubrovyn claims he has often been called George XIII during his reign because of King George XI's two reigns.

-It's only on 5 December 1799, nearly two years after his accession to the throne but only a few months after his recognition as king by Russian Emperor Paul I, that King George XII's coronation takes place at the Anchiskhati Cathedral in Tbilisi.
+On 5 December 1799, nearly two years after his accession to the throne but only a few months after his recognition as king by Russian Emperor Paul I, King George XII's coronation took place at the Anchiskhati Cathedral in Tbilisi.
 This coronation, the last in Georgian history, was led by Patriarch Anton II.
 Russia participated in the ceremony by making the king a Knight of the Order of Saint Andrew and his wife, Queen Mariam, as a First Class Lady of the Order of Saint Catherine, the two highest decorations of the Russian Empire.
 This was King George's second Russian decoration, the first being the Order of Saint Alexander Nevski he received on 3 May 1783.

 The first days of his reign were busy with his attempt to assert control over the royal court.
-Queen Dowager Darejan sought in vain to remain Queen of Kartl-Kakheti by preventing Mariam of that title, but in a show of force, George XII forced Darejan's partisans to pledge their allegiance to his and Queen Mariam's reign.
+Queen Dowager Darejan sought in vain to remain Queen of Kartli-Kakheti by preventing Mariam of that title, but in a show of force, George XII forced Darejan's partisans to pledge their allegiance to his and Queen Mariam's reign.
 While the royal court remained established in Telavi, Darejan resettled in Tbilisi, the reconstruction of which continued actively under the direct supervision of the king.
 From there, she would continue to confront her step-son's reign.

 Many feared George XII's reign would be a short one.
-51 years old, the king was notably overweight and his love of feasts led high nobles to question his capacity to rule a country in crisis.
+At 51 years old, the king was notably overweight and his love of feasts led high nobles to question his capacity to rule a country in crisis.
 Suffering, like his father, of edema, his movement was limited, a handicap for a nation used to monarchs leading troops themselves on the battlefield.